Siapas-Laboratory/ratBerryPi/README.md

 ```

 ### Server-Client Mode
 We provide a cli for creating either a server or a cli via the command `ratBerryPi` which can be called from the command line.
 To start a server on the raspberry pi, simply run the command `ratBerryPi server`.
 This will expose a port on the raspberry pi for clients to connect to for running commands through the reward interface and broadcasting information about the state of the device.
 By default it will bind port 5562 but this can be set as needed by passing the arguments `--port`.
 If using an interface other than the reward interface.
-To start a client via the cli simply run the command `ratBerryPi client`.
-The default behavior of this method is to connect to a server hosted locally.
-If you would like to connect to a ratBerryPi server from a separate client device provide the `--host` argument.

 Users may connect to the server programmatically by first creating an instance of the `Client` class defined in `client.py`.
 For example: